 - EQ-3 equatorial mount with aluminum tripod

-– Eyepieces: 4 mm and 20 mm (1.25 inch)
+- Eyepieces: 4 mm and 20 mm (1.25 inches)

-– 3x Barlow lens for extra magnification
+- 3x Barlow lens for additional magnification

 - Red dot finder